-Learn to code, develop public speaking skills, join a drawing lesson, get help on your school assignments, and be introduced to budgeting and saving — all for free at your Library this fall!
-Calgary Public Library offers a variety of free programs for kids and teens, designed to help children explore new interests and expand their skills.
-You’ll find drop-in and registered programs on topics including physics, forensic science, math, reading, engineering, and art.
-Find a full program list online, and don’t miss these fall highlights:
+Get an introduction to engineering, take a drawing lesson, find help on your school assignments, learn to code, and try your hand at bicycle mechanics — all for free at your Library this winter!
+Calgary Public Library offers a variety of free programs for kids and teens, designed to help youngsters explore new interests and expand their skills.
+You’ll find drop-in and registered programs on topics including engineering, animation, math, reading, and art.
+Find a full program list online, and don’t miss these winter highlights:

 - Nikola Tesla: Tamer of Electricity